marcioj/ember-cli-scaffold/README.md

 - app/templates/users/index.hbs
 - app/templates/users/new.hbs
 - app/templates/users/show.hbs
+- app/models/user.js
+- app/mirage/factories/user.js
 - tests/acceptance/users-test.js
-- app/models/user.js

-They contain all the CRUD operations and an acceptance test with all tests passing.
+These files contain all the CRUD operations and an acceptance test with all tests passing.
+In order to provide a fake server in both development and tests [ember-cli-mirage](http://www.ember-cli-mirage.com/) is used.

 It's also possible to generate using the pod structure, just pass the `-pod` flag to scaffold generator.